iZastic/better-alert-icons/README.md

 # Better Alert Icons

-Customize the size and screen position of alert icons in Factorio.
+Customize the size and position of alert icons on buildings in Factorio.

 ### Features